MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    + Windows instructions: [Installation steps](../install/machine-learning-server-windows-install.md) | [Offline steps](../install/machine-learning-server-windows-offline.md)
      For _SQL Server Machine Learning Services_, you must also manually install .NET Core 2.0 and add a registry key called 'H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path' with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, C:\Program Files\Microsoft SQL Server\140\).

-1. In a command line window or terminal that was launched with administrator (Windows) or root/sudo (Linux) privileges, run the following [CLI commands](configure-admin-cli-launch.md)to:
+1. In a command line window or terminal that was launched with administrator (Windows) or root/sudo (Linux) privileges, run the following [CLI commands](configure-admin-cli-launch.md) to:
    + Set up a web node and compute node on the same machine.
    + Define a password for the default 'admin' account.
 Replace <Password> with a password of your choice.
 The admin password must be 8-16 characters long and contain 1+ uppercase character, 1+ lowercase character, 1+ one number, and 1+ special characters:<br/> `~ ! @ # $ % ^ & ( ) - _ + = | < > \ / ; : , .`
    + Authenticate with Machine Learning Server.